Designing Strategic Customer Journeys Across the Microsoft Power Platform Ecosystem

 1. Frame the Opportunity

-Applied a human-centered design framework to reimagine how services and products function across a complex, multi-team ecosystem
+Applied a human-centered design approach to reframe how products, services, and workflows operate across a complex, multi-team ecosystem.

-Challenged the current state of product experiences and uncovered new points of entry for innovation
+Challenged the current state of product experiences and uncovered new opportunities for more guided, intelligent interactions.

 2. Conduct Deep Research